Ultimate Guide on Campfire Safety for Kids

 campfire safety for kids

-Before lighting a fire, make sure the ground around your campfire is thoroughly wet.
-Wind can carry sparks or flaming particles to nearby dry leaves, grass, or twigs, which can quickly start an unintended fire.
+Before lighting a fire, I always make sure the ground around the campfire is thoroughly wet—this is a key part of campfire safety for kids that I never skip.
+Wind can easily carry sparks or small burning embers into nearby dry leaves, grass, or twigs, and that’s all it takes for a fire to spread quickly.

 Campfire Safety for Kids: